Byron Kubert

 I started TeamCraft on a simple idea: the hardest technical leadership problems don't always need a full-time hire.
 They need the right person, in deep enough, for long enough — and then a clean exit.

 I could make more money selling bigger teams and fancy consulting packages.
 I have enough money.
-I'm in this because I genuinely like the work — building things, building teams, building up the people on them.
+I'm in this because I genuinely like the work of building things, building teams, and building up the people on them.
 And here's the not-so-secret part: happier people build better stuff and make the company more money.
 So let's make some money AND enjoy doing it.

 Based in Denver.
 Working remotely with companies everywhere.